 Download and install the Paxful app, and follow the usual drill to set up an account.
 Buying Bitcoin is a little different on Paxful as you buy from a real person.
 It’s a peer-to-peer marketplace, so you need to be cautious about who you are dealing with.

 Select Apple Pay to filter out vendors who don’t accept it, then view whichever is the best deal.
-Select a vendor by reputation, reliability, quantity of sales, and average transaction time.
+Select a vendor by reputation, reliability, the number of sales, and average transaction time.
 The prices typically vary from utterly ridiculous to relatively normal, But I am writing this in a market crash.
 Currently, the cheapest offer is 25% above the spot price, so I would look elsewhere until the Paxful vendors adjust their offers.

 Buying Bitcoin on Coinmama is convenient but not cheap, with the spread at a whopping 9%.